FlamingTempura/bibtex-tidy/README.md

       Where values are all caps, make them title case.
 For example, {JOURNAL OF TEA} will become {Journal of Tea}.

-  --escape-uppercase
+  --brace-capital-word
-      Escape uppercase letters at the beginning of words or the whole word if it contains more than one.
+      Brace the whole word if a capital letter is not braced.

   --escape, --no-escape
       Escape special characters, such as umlaut.
 This ensures correct typesetting